 Gulab Jamun is traditionally made with khoya, which are milk solids from simmering milk until the water evaporates.
 Unfortunately, khoya is quite difficult to come by in the U.S., and it takes some patience to make at home.

 Milk powder has become an easy substitute, and still results in the exact same delicious, juicy jamuns.
-Gulab Jamun mixes can also be purchased from companies like Git or MTR or in readymade tins by brands like Haldirams.
+You won't need to purchase the Gulab Jamun mixes from companies like Git or MTR or in readymade tins by brands like Haldirams!
+It takes 15 minutes of active time to make them.

 What are Gulab Jamuns?